Anti- Slavery and Human Trafficking Statement for FY2025

 Human Rights Due Diligence

-Since 2023, the Company has conducted human rights due diligence at the Groupwide level to ensure efforts to respect human rights are effective, in line with the Noritsu Koki Group Human Rights Policy.
+Since 2023, we have conducted human rights due diligence at the Groupwide level to ensure efforts to respect human rights are effective, in line with the Noritsu Koki Group Human Rights Policy.
 Human rights due diligence is the responsibility of the Sustainability Promotion Office of Noritsu Koki, which implements initiatives in collaboration with the Personnel & General Affairs Department and the procurement departments of Group companies.
-In 2024, the Group conducted further investigation on the prioritized risks (risks with high severity and relevance to the Group’s business) based on the human rights risk map and implemented necessary measures.
-The human rights risk map was created in 2023, as the first phase of human rights due diligence assessing human rights risks related to the Group’s businesses.
+In 2025, we conducted further investigation on the prioritized risks (risks with high severity and relevance to the Group’s business) based on the human rights risk map and implemented necessary measures.
+The human rights risk map was created in 2023, as the first phase of human rights due diligence assessing human rights risks related to the Group’s businesses.This year, we also conducted human rights risk assessments at our additional sites; identified areas of concern, and implemented necessary measures to address them.

 Risk Assessment and Monitoring